 - Is it possible to amend an assumed name certificate in order to change incorrect or out of date info?

 No, though the law requires any assumed name registrant to file a new assumed name certificate if the information in the certificate becomes misleading.
 Information considered “materially misleading” includes a change of the registrant’s name, address, or business structure.
-If a material change has occurred, a new assumed name certificate has to be turned in as a filing within sixty days of said change.
+If a material change has occurred, a new assumed name certificate has to be turned in as a filing within 60 days of said change.

 - When do I file an assumed name certificate in Texas?